 Good morning, Lowertown.
 Grab a warm cup of coffee and walk down the street to the Farmers' Market.
 It’s the perfect time of year to grab pears, squash, ginger, broccoli and other in-season produce.
 If you need to work up your appetite, walk around Union Depot or CHS Field before heading toward downtown and Rice Park.
 If brunch is calling your name, Saint Dinette, Black Dog and The Buttered Tin offer up some pretty tasty mid-morning dishes.
 If you need more foodie inspiration, check out this complete list of our favorite Lowertown restaurants.

 Plan some time to take a tour of Downtown's Landmark Center, Saint Paul’s former federal courthouse—you'll learn about the building's spectacular history, including its use as a federal post office, ties to some of America's notorious gangsters and role in Prohibition.
 If that's not up your alley, we also recommend seeing a matinee at the nearby Park Square Theatre or the Ordway Center for Performing Arts.
-You'll also want to pop in for a look at the glorious James J. Hill Center while you're in the neighborhood.

 If you’re worried about a fall weather swing, this part of town is also close to the Science Museum of Minnesota, Minnesota Children’s Museum, Minnesota History Center and the Wabasha Street Caves—all great locations for indoor fun.